bmatcuk/doublestar/README.md

 may describe hierarchical names such as `usr/*/bin/ed`.

 Glob ignores file system errors such as I/O errors reading directories.
-The only possible returned error is ErrBadPattern, reporting that the pattern is malformed.
+The only possible returned error is `ErrBadPattern`, reporting that the pattern is malformed.

 Note: this is meant as a drop-in replacement for `io/fs.Glob()`.
 Like